bohdanshcherba/bohdanshcherba/README.md

 # 💫 About Me:
-Highly motivated and experienced React/React Native developer with a passion for creating<br>innovative, user-friendly applications.
-Have the ability to develop and maintain complex web and<br>mobile applications.
-I am a student of Lviv Polytechnic.
-A graduate of Binary Academy 2022.
-I'm<br>currently work as Teacher and I want to change my job to Front-End developer soon.<br>
+Highly motivated and experienced React/Next.js developer with a strong passion for creating innovative and user-friendly applications.
+Skilled in developing and maintaining complex web and PWA applications.
+I hold a degree in Computer Science from Lviv Polytechnic and am graduate of Binary Academy 2022, where I specialized as a full-stack developer.
+I have professional experience as a front-end developer and have also worked as a web and Python teacher.

 ## 🌐 Socials: